 Gathering information from a scholarly article is different from reading a popular article.
 Most of the time you do not need to read a scholarly article from start to finish in order to understand what it's about.

 On your first reading of the article, you just need to be concerned with whether the article contains information useful for your research.
-To do this, you should focus on the following:
+Make sure you take the time to establish your research question before reading scholarly articles so that you will have an easier time determining the relevance of an article to your research.

-There maybe other parts of the article too, like a Methods or Results section.
-You will focus on those in later readings.
+You will want to focus on the Methods or Results section in later readings.
 You should read through an article more than once before before using it in your own research.

 Reading through an article once allows you to understand the main ideas of the article.
 The second or third readings of the article should be in more detail, and are typically from start to finish.
 They will allow you to pull more details from the article and identify specific elements you'll use later to support your own paper or project.
 During these readings you should concentrate on the following questions: